Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/rgb_curves.rst

 Fac
    How much the node should factor in its settings and affect the output.
 Black Level
    Defines the input color that is mapped to black.
-Default is black, which does not change the image.
+The default is black, which does not change the image.
 White Level
    Defines the input color that is mapped to white.
-Default is white, which does not change the image.
+The default is white, which does not change the image.

 The levels work exactly like the ones in the image viewer.
 Input colors are scaled linearly to match black/white levels.